Reading Time: 8 mins 20 sec

 If you want to take a screenshot of this screen, you can use this thing.

-Images have to be kept in the size of 16X16 pixels.
+Images have to be kept at the size of 16X16 pixels.

 Sliders have to keep it in 1800X400 pixel size.